PUBLIC POOL

 Ongoing

-The water and harbor front are an intrinsic part of urban life in Copenhagen, which is used throughout the year in a huge variety of ways.
-The new water culture house, an aquatics centre located in the heart of the harbor, seeks to celebrate the significance of water in the history, culture and life of the inhabitants of Copenhagen.
+Water and harbor front are intrinsic to urban life in Copenhagen and are used throughout the year in a wide variety of ways.
+The new Water Culture House, an aquatics centre located in the heart of the harbor, seeks to celebrate the significance of water in the history, culture, and life of Copenhagen’s inhabitants.

-The project is situated on Papirøen, as part of an overall masterplan to develop the entire island into a diverse mixture of residential, office and public space.
-The aquatics centre is located on a prominent corner site, which required a multi-directional building that acknowledged the historical surrounding context of the Christiansholmer roofs, the new masterplan proposal, and the distinctiveness of such a site.
+The project is situated on Papirøen as part of an overall masterplan to develop the entire island into a diverse mix of residential, office, and public space.
+The aquatics centre occupies a prominent corner site that called for a multi-directional building acknowledging the historical context of the Christiansholmer roofs, the new masterplan proposal, and the distinctiveness of the site.

-The building is conceived as a sculptural cluster of 5 “pyramids”, constructed from yellow-toned bricks, responding to the surrounding context.
-Slices and perforations within the façade create beautiful light patterns, both internally and externally, and provides spectacular views across the city for visitors to the building.
-A ribbon of glass at the ground floor encircles the building, creating a vast, open, public space, where views of the harbour can still be enjoyed by those swimming inside the building.
-Outside, terraced pools cascade down to meet the open water of the harbour.
-Nestled within the roof structure, an outdoor “valley pool” can be found, providing a truly unique, elemental experience.
+The building is conceived as a sculptural cluster of five “pyramids,” constructed from yellow-toned bricks, responding to the surrounding context.
+Slices and perforations in the façade create beautiful light patterns both internally and externally and provide spectacular views across the city for visitors.
+A ribbon of glass on the ground floor encircles the building, creating a vast, open public space where views of the harbor can be enjoyed by those swimming inside.
+Outside, terraced pools cascade down to meet the open water of the harbor.
+Nestled within the roof structure, an outdoor “valley pool” offers a truly unique, elemental experience.

-Alongside swimming facilities, the building also offers a gym, and rooms for sport associations and clubs.
+Alongside swimming facilities, the building also offers a gym and rooms for sports associations and clubs.

-Kengo Kuma and Associates, Cornelius Vöge and Søren Jensen won the invited competition in 2017.
-Cornelius Vöge has performed design and ICT management until engagement of turn key contractor based on tender material (outline proposal and design manual).
+Kengo Kuma and Associates, Cornelius Vöge, and Søren Jensen won the invited competition in 2017.
+Cornelius Vöge has performed design and ICT management until the engagement of the turnkey contractor based on tender material (outline proposal and design manual).

 Culture